Thtr 261 Beginning Acting

 Students will present one monologue and one scene over the course of the semester.
 Scripted monologues and partnered scenes will be assigned by the instructor.
 Students will be introduced to the basic techniques of script analysis, and will workshop the scenes in class.
 Monologues and Scene Presentations will be evaluated using a standardized template, noting areas of technique covered in lecture demonstration and reading.

 As a final exam for the class, students will develop an original piece for presentation based on improvisational exercises and script analysis and interpretation.
 Guidelines for these finals will be provided by instructor, as approved by the chair or supervising full-time faculty.
-These performances will be prepared and rehearsed in the final weeks of the course, and presented as a public performance open to the entire Loyola University Chicago in Rome community, during the final week of the program.
+These performances will be prepared and rehearsed in the final weeks of the course, and presented as a public performance open to the entire Loyola University of Chicago in Rome community, during the final week of the program.

 Required texts (available for acquisition from Professor John Nicholson):